olensmar/serverless4j/maven-plugin/README.md

 with java, it currently:
 * automatically generates the serverless.yml file based on introspection of project code
 * provides wrapper mvn goals for serverless commands
+* provides the possibility to verify deployed function

 #### Contents
 * [Installation](#installation)